-GARDEN OF FORKING PATHS | HELMHOLTZ ZENTRUM
+GARDEN OF FORKING PATHS

-AI driven LED light sculpture
+AI-driven LED light sculpture

-Garden of Forking Paths is a site specific installation exploring perception and the non linear nature of discovery.
+Garden of Forking Paths is a site-specific installation exploring perception and the non-linear nature of discovery.

 Collaborators: